e-medicus/e-medicus.github.io/index.md

 <li>ReactNative</li>
 </ul>

-... and some good engineering work habits :)
+... good engineering practices and a good sense of humor! :)